Bo Orlando

-Joseph John "Bo" Orlando (born April 3, 1966) is an American former professional football safety.
-He played college football at West Virginia.
+Joseph John "Bo" Orlando (born April 3, 1966) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the West Virginia Mountaineers.
 He was selected by the Houston Oilers in the sixth round of the 1989 NFL draft.

 In his career, he also played for the San Diego Chargers, Cincinnati Bengals, and Pittsburgh Steelers.

 Early life

 Orlando played quarterback and defensive back at Berwick High School in Pennsylvania.
 He led his team to a 13–0 season during his senior year and a #1 ranking on the USA Today Top 25 in 1983.

 College career

 Orlando played quarterback in high school, but when the West Virginia Mountaineers recruited him, they moved him to strong-safety.
 He helped lead the Mountaineers to their undefeated 1988 season, and is one of the greatest defensive backs to play for West Virginia University.
 In 1987 against East Carolina, Orlando had an interception that he returned 67 yards for a touchdown, which is the fifth longest interception return in school history.